cloudfoundry-tutorials/cf-and-k8s/content/docs/cloud-foundry-kubernetes-work-together.md

 Because Kubernetes can run any workload distributed as container images, Kubernetes can run the components of Cloud Foundry itself.

-When installed on Kubernetes, Cloud Foundry presents a streamlined self-service interface for application developers to deploy apps onto Kubernetes, whilst allowing the Kubernetes operators to maintain more control over what is running on the system.
+When installed on Kubernetes, **Cloud Foundry presents a streamlined self-service interface for application developers to deploy apps onto Kubernetes**, whilst allowing the Kubernetes **operators to maintain more control** over what is running on the system.

 ## Benefits